 AN ANSWER TO PRAYER

-Krista, a Prison Fellowship Justice Ambassador specialist, reached out to answer any questions and help me get started.
+A Prison Fellowship Justice Ambassador specialist reached out to answer any questions and help me get started.
 As Justice Ambassadors, we support legislative reforms that advance proportional punishment, constructive prison culture, and second chances.
 At the time, the pandemic limited our in-person lobbying opportunities, so I wrote emails to my representatives and promoted different bills via social media.
 I also became a Restoration Partner of Prison Fellowship and attended prayer calls.

 All the while, these issues of incarceration hit close to home for me.
 My dad’s dementia progressed until my request for his medical parole was finally granted in July 2021.
 After I had waited more than 25 years to be reunited with him, the moment was bittersweet: When he got out, he didn’t remember who I was.
 I’m still praying for his healing and believe God can do anything.